 This is all great right?
 So what’s my point?

-Well my point is actually a fear.
+Well, my point is actually a fear.
 A fear of dilution, which has been expressed to me by various sales people in recent times.
 I’ll explain (and then quash it).

-Being simplistic, if we categorise sales people into heroes and villains, with the heroes being an ethical bunch, utterly customer focussed, truly consultative, creative and emotionally intelligent and the villains being the “get a deal at all costs” brigade, more focussed on short term gain than customer objectives (told you I was simplifying), then the emerging trend of defining sales professionalism (for ultimately that is what is happening) is great news.
+Being simplistic, if we categorise sales people into heroes and villains, with the heroes being an ethical bunch, utterly customer focussed, truly consultative, creative and emotionally intelligent and the villains being the “get a deal at all costs” brigade, more focused on short-term gain than customer objectives (told you I was simplifying), then the emerging trend of defining sales professionalism (for ultimately that is what is happening) is great news.
 It feels like the time of the hero, with sales organisations embracing freedom of thought, diversity and creativity rather than imposing set structures that create armies of sales robots.
-The quality of sales conversations, scale of opportunity and sense of pride in sales work is increasing across the land and those who recognise and embrace this are flourishing.
+The quality of sales conversations, the scale of opportunity and sense of pride in sales work is increasing across the land and those who recognise and embrace this are flourishing.

 However, in the wings are the villains, lurking in the shadows ready to capitalise on “this sales professionalism stuff” as the next big thing.
 What would stop them jumping on the professionalism roadshow, labelling their methods and processes in the same way and maybe even obtaining Professional Registration status for their sales people, to tick a box and keep up with everyone else?
 This could be done without a change in integrity or culture.
 Wouldn’t this ultimately mean that customer choice is again diluted and the resurgence of the hero gets stopped in its tracks?